Skip to Content

-Butternut squash chilli, or chili sans carne as I like to call it is loaded with warming spices, beans & earthy-sweet pumpkin.
+Butternut squash chilli, or chilli sans carne as I like to call it, is loaded with warming spices, beans & earthy-sweet pumpkin.

-It is vegan and easy simple to cook, 10-15 minutes work then you can walk away and let it simmer for an hour!
+It is vegetarian and easy, simple to cook, 10-15 minutes work, then you can walk away and let it simmer for an hour!

-This veggie butternut squash chili recipe is definitely a winter warming favourite in our household.
-It is a really quick and simple meal that can be on your table in 40 minutes and 10 minutes of that is preparation time.
+This veggie butternut squash chilli recipe is definitely a winter-warming favourite in our household.
+It is a really quick and simple meal that can be on your table in 50 minutes, and 10 minutes of that is preparation time.

-Of course, this is no better, or indeed worse than a beef or pork chili.
+Of course, this is no better, or indeed worse, than a beef or pork chilli.

 This recipe can be made with pretty much any member of the pumpkin family.
 Although I would avoid stringy varieties like spaghetti squash.